 When she previously clerked for Judge Jay C. Zainey in the US District Court, Eastern District of Louisiana, Diana gained great admiration for the judge’s ability to use his legal abilities and knowledge to improve the lives of those in the surrounding community and inspire lawyers to do the same.

 Diana is an active member of the Young Friends of St. Andrew’s Village, an organization that helps people with special needs.
 She also provides legal consultation and notary services through the Homeless Experience Legal Protection program.
-Diana also serves as President of the ABA/EEO Committee for Liaison with the EEOC, DOJ, and OFCCP, which offers continuing legal education seminars in the field of labor and employment.
+She is also a member of the International Association of Defense Counsel.
+She also serves on the Board of Directors for the New Orleans Chapter of the Federal Bar Association and the New Orleans Labor & Employment Law CLE Committee, which offers continuing legal education seminars in the field of labor and employment.

 “ My integrity, diligence and determination enable me to develop solutions to complex issues and build long-lasting relationships with clients. ”